School Health Centre

 Room G44, Elementary School Building B9 (Across from the Elementary School Office)

-- It is important that emergency contact information is up to date and parents can update their information on INSIS Family.
-For support with INSIS Family contact the Tech Support Office.
+- It is important that emergency contact information is up to date and parents can update their information on the Parent Portal.

 UNIS Hanoi requires all returning students to have a physical examination by a doctor and a new medical form completed every third year.
-This must be submitted before starting school in the 2015-2016 academic year.
+This must be submitted before starting school.
 Students should have regular medical check-ups to ensure they are growing properly, there are no new health concerns and that they are up-to-date with immunizations.

 - Please comlplete an allergy and asthma action plans when required.